EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 3 to 7 working days, 60 to 90 day validity.
 Full document checklist for salaried and self-employed, bank-by-bank timelines, and the six most common rejection reasons.

-By David Chen · 11 min read Read article →
+By the Editorial Team · 11 min read Read article →

 Mortgage broker UAE 2026: do you need one and what do they actually cost?